Skip to main content

 February 14, 2020

-Niagara County Community College (NCCC) now has additional opportunities for students looking to further their education and start a successful career.
+SUNY Niagara now has additional opportunities for students looking to further their education and start a successful career.
 The Gaining Occupational Academic and Leadership Skills (G.O.A.L.S.)
 Program funded through the Workforce Innovation and Opportunity Act (WIOA) grant offers essential hands-on training and practical skills to people between the ages of 18-24 in the following programs: Hospitality, Machine Tool 1, Medical Billing, Pharmacy Technician, and Pre-Apprenticeship.
 These training programs are shorter than a typical degree and certificate programs, with classes offered in the evenings.

 The WIOA grant provides students the opportunity to receive tuition and textbook assistance, NFTA transportation, academic support, monetary incentives, counseling and career guidance, and guaranteed interviews upon completion of the course.
 Additional benefits of the program include networking opportunities, job and college readiness training, credit for prior learning, and state certifications that lead to employment with higher wages and careers in high-demand occupations.